 Screen Type and Durability

 Screens are the most critical component of a shale shaker, as they directly influence separation efficiency.
 The type of screen—whether metal or composite—impacts the shaker’s durability and effectiveness.
+Both traditional and modern shale shaker screens commonly use wire mesh as the filtering and separation medium, which helps retain solid particles while allowing fluids to pass through.
 High-quality shale shaker screens, such as composite screens, tend to last longer and are more resistant to damage compared to traditional metal screens, making them a preferred choice for demanding operations.

 Adjustability of Vibration Speed and Angle